michaelalang/localitybasedloadbalancing/README.md

 * kubernetes topology labels (topology.kubernetes.io/region, topology.kubernetes.io/zone)
 * a DestinationRule CR for the endpoints with `localityLbSetting` settings.
-* Router sharding for DC specific ingress availability (Geographically based LoadBalancing)
 * Gateway injection for the Workload to be reached
+* *Optional* Router sharding for DC specific ingress availability (Geographically based LoadBalancing)
 * *Optional* Region or DC aware LoadBalancing Frontend for early locality based loadbalancing

 **Note**